aiqinxuancai/DiscordProxyStart/README_EN.md

 ```

 You can press Win+R, type shell:startup, and press enter.
 Then, hold the Alt key and drag the DiscordProxyStart.exe to this directory to enable startup launch.

+---

+In version 0.0.14, support for SOCKS proxy format has been added: `socks5://ip:port`, `socks://username:password@ip:port`, etc.